appsbytom/flutter-export/README.md

 - Within Adobe XD, you can install directly from Plugins -> Discover Plugins -> Search "Flutter Export"

 #### Usage
-Within Adobe XD, you can use Flutter Export by opening Plugins -> Flutter Export, or by pressing Opt + Cmd + E (shortcut will only work if not already assigned)
+Within Adobe XD, you can use Flutter Export by opening Plugins -> Flutter Export or by using the following shortcuts (will only work if not already assigned)

+- MacOS: Cmd + Opt + E
+- Windows: Ctrl + Alt + E